 because Google Cloud considers destination specificity before priority

 The following points describe how subnet routes are created and removed:

-When a subnet is created, a corresponding subnet route for the subnet's primary IP range is also created.
+When you add a subnet, Google Cloud creates a corresponding subnet route for the subnet's primary IP address range.

-- If you add a secondary IP range to a subnet, a corresponding subnet route for that secondary range is created.
+If you add or remove a secondary IP address range in a subnet, Google Cloud creates or destroys a corresponding subnet route for the secondary range.

 Auto mode VPC networks create a subnet route for the primary IP ranges of each of their automatically created subnets.
-You can delete these subnets only if you convert the auto mode network to custom mode.
-See types of VPC networks for additional details.
+You can delete these subnets only if you convert the auto mode VPC network to custom mode.

-You cannot delete a subnet route unless you modify or delete the subnet itself:
+You cannot delete a subnet route unless you modify or delete the subnet:

 When you remove a secondary range from a subnet, the subnet route for that secondary range is deleted automatically.

 When you delete a subnet, all subnet routes for both primary and secondary ranges are deleted automatically.
 You cannot delete the subnet route for the subnet's primary range in any other way.